njahs/test-docs/docs/guides/mesh-tool/asset-options.md

 ## Prepare Groups

 We *recommend* to use this option.
 There are similar advantages and disadvantages here as with the *prepared mesh data*, but the needed performance to calculate / determine the groups is not "as bad" as the required disk size.
-In our tests the required disk size is about 5% of the total deformable mesh disk size when the mesh data is also prepared.  (*in previous versions < 2.0 the groups were **always** prepared*)
+In our tests the required disk size is about 5% of the total Deformable Mesh disk size when the mesh data is also prepared.  (*in previous versions < 2.0 the groups were **always** prepared*)

 Example: The prepared groups for an 80.000 vertices mesh only need about 300kb of disk size.
-The entire deformable mesh asset was about 10mb in this test.
+The entire Deformable Mesh asset was about 10mb in this test.

 :::warning
-After making changes to the static mesh itself, you **have to** open and re-save (or [refresh](./asset-management.md#refreshing-an-existing-deformable-mesh)) the deformable mesh when you prepare the mesh data or the groups!
-Otherwise your changes made to the static mesh will NOT be adopted to the deformable mesh.
+After making changes to the static mesh itself, you **have to** open and re-save (or [refresh](./asset-management.md#refreshing-an-existing-deformable-mesh)) the Deformable Mesh when you prepare the mesh data or the groups!
+Otherwise your changes made to the static mesh will NOT be adopted to the Deformable Mesh.
 :::

 ## Static Mesh